lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 but also to express this ethic in our academic capacity, such as peer review.
 My responsibility as a reviewer is to

-* Accept sound/valid research and provide constuctive comments
+* Accept sound/valid research and provide constructive comments

 and hence